MaazSaeed/Game-Development/Ayzah/Computer Graphics (CMU 15-462-662)/Notes/Lecture 09/CMU Lecture 09.md

 ### Subdivision
 The alternative starting point for curves/surfaces is subdivision.
 The idea is simple, you start with a control curve and repeatedly split, take weighted average to get new positions, and by splitting over and over and with a careful choice of averaging rule, we approach a nice limit curve.

+If you have a carefully chosen averaging rule, you will often get the exact same curves as some of the spline schemes.
+There will come a point where the two perspectives (NURBS and subdivision) diverge, things that are easy to do with subdivision and harder to do with NURBS, and vice versa.

+#### Is subdivision explicit or implicit representation?
+Initially it seems like a vit of a grey area, but you will see that for a given value, you have a deterministic procedure that gives the point on the surface.
+It is not a test, making it an explicit representation.

+## Lane Riesenfeld example (rewatch and write)

+### Subdivision Surfaces
+1. You start with a polygon mesh (which can be termed as a "control cage")
+2. You subdivide each element into some number of pieces.
+3. Update the vertices via local averaging
+4. There are many possible rules:
+      - Catmull-Clark (for quads)
+      - Loop (for triangles)
+      - ...

+The common issues that come with subdivision surfaces are:
+- Are they interpolating or approximating?
+Do the surfaces pass through the vertices of the control cage or just come near them?
+- Do we have good continuity at vertices?
+Do planes meet up and have a nice continuity/curvature?

+It is safe to say that subdivision surfaces are easier than splines for modeling, but harder to evaluate pointwise.

 **INSERT DIAGRAM**